h5bp/Front-end-Developer-Interview-Questions/README.md

 * What are the limitations when serving XHTML pages?
 	* Are there any problems with serving pages as `application/xhtml+xml`?
 * How do you serve a page with content in multiple languages?
-	* What kind of things must you be wary of when design or developming for multilingual sites?
+	* What kind of things must you be wary of when design or developing for multilingual sites?
 * Can you use XHTML syntax in HTML5?
 * How do you use XML in HTML5?
 * What are `data-` attributes good for?